Too busy to go all-out with your fall decor? This fall home tour shows you easy ways to cozy up your home for the season even if you’re short on time.

 So why would I show you our imperfect home?
 One without a fireplace filled with lovely, expensive pumpkins that may rot before Halloween?

-The crooked apple in our fruity fall wreath is a good example of how we roll around here – sooo close to looking just right, but not quite getting there.
+The crooked apple in our fruity fall wreath is a good example of how we roll around here – so close to looking just right, but not quite getting there.

 Honestly, it’s tough for me to accept this general lack of perfection in life and home.
 That’s why putting it out there on the internet is scary.
 Pinterest is filled with houses that are far more put together than mine.

-I’ve pushed nerves aside because more than anything, I want you – and me – to embrace and celebrate the changing seasons.
+I’ve pushed nerves aside I want you – and me – to embrace and celebrate the changing seasons.
 And I’m not just talking about the four seasons dictated by our planet’s path around the sun – I’m also talking about the seasons in our own lives.

 Our family’s current season is a busy and messy one, filled with toys, spilled milk, dog fur, and a general lack of time.
 Some days it’s hard to accept that my house simply cannot look “Pinterest perfect” right now.